-In SPKI/SDSI, policy statements take the form of namedefinition certificates (name certs), authorization certificates (auth certs), and Access Control List (ACL) entries.
+In SPKI/SDSI, policy statements take the form of name-definition certificates (name certs), authorization certificates (auth certs), and Access Control List (ACL) entries.
 Principals are identified with public keys, and each principal has its own name spaces for names.
 A local name, which is identified by a principal and an identifier, is bound to a set of principals that we call the members of the local name.
-Only the principal K can issue name certs that determine members of the local name K A. Principal K can define K Ato include a principal, a local name, or a linked local name (also called an extended name).
+Only the principal K can issue name certs that determine members of the local name.
+Only the principal K can define K A to include a principal, a local name, or a linked local name (also called an extended name).
 We use SDSI to refer to the sub-language of SPKI/SDSI that just has name certs, also called 4-tuples.
-Auth certs and ACL entries, also called 5tuples, originally came from SPKI.
+Auth certs and ACL entries, also called 5-tuples, originally came from SPKI.
 In a 5-tuple, the issuing principal grants certain authorization to a subject, which can be a principal, a local name, an extended name, or a threshold subject.
 The issuing principal also specifies whether the subject can further delegate the authorization it receives in a 5-tuple.

 A set of SPKI/SDSI statements defines a policy, and many properties of a policy are of interest to its authors and users.
 The most basic query is whether a policy allows a principal to access a resource.
-However, it may also be important to determine safety and availability properties of a policy [21], such as whether a resource owner still has some guarantees about who can access their resources after delegating limited authority to other principals.
+However, it may also be important to determine safety and availability properties of a policy [25], such as whether a resource owner still has some guarantees about who can access their resources after delegating limited authority to other principals.
 RFC 2693 does not explicitly specify a class of queries that can be made against a policy, but provides operational rules for producing new 5-tuples from existing 5-tuples.
 The 5-tuple reductions implicitly define a class of access queries for SPKI/SDSI as well as a proof procedure for answering these queries.

 The semantics of SPKI/SDSI has attracted a lot of interest in the security research community.
 Beginning with Abadi [1], significant effort has gone into finding a logic-based semantics for both SDSI naming alone and SPKI/SDSI.
-A logic developed by Howell and Kotz [11] extends the ABLP logic [2, 15] with a restricted form of delegation and provides a semantics for SPKI/SDSI authorization.
-Halpern and van der Meyden subsequently developed the Logic of Local Name Containment (LLNC) [8] and then extend the logic to deal with 5-tuples in SPKI [9].
+A logic developed by Howell and Kotz [14] extends the ABLP logic [2,19] with a restricted form of delegation and provides a semantics for SPKI/SDSI authorization.
+Halpern and van der Meyden subsequently developed the Logic of Local Name Containment (LLNC) [11] and extended the logic to deal with 5-tuples in

+SPKI [12].
 These studies all use specialized propositional modal logics.
-Li [16] provides a logic programming based reading for SPKI/SDSI, which has several drawbacks.
-In the present paper, we use standard first-order logic (FOL) and explicitly consider the class of queries supported by the semantics.
+Li [20] provides a logic programming based reading for SPKI/SDSI, which has several drawbacks.